netukorg/netukweb/index.md

 # The Network of Networks for the Community.

+## Building the UK's latest network infrastructure community.

 Our inaugural conference took place on 8th & 9th July.

 [More >>]({% link netuk1.md %})